Ever heard the phrase, “It’s not what you say, it’s how you say it?”

 In addition to the emotional inflection and attitude, tones of voice also encompass the perspective from which you communicate.
 This is often referred to in terms of first person, second person, and third person.

-The perspective you choose for your tone of voice should align with your brand’s identity and the message you want to convey.
+The perspective you choose for your tone of voice should align with your brand’s identity and the message you want to convey to help generate leads.
 Whether you’re sharing a personal story, offering advice, or providing unbiased information, the right perspective can enhance the effectiveness of your communication.

 Remember, your brand’s tone of voice should be consistent across all platforms and communications to maintain a cohesive brand identity.
 Moreover, it must align with your brand values, mission, and audience’s expectations to be effective.